walkerke/census-r/07-spatial-analysis-census.md

 ## data:  dfw_tracts$estimate
 ## weights: weights
 ##
-## Moran I statistic standard deviate = 22.979, p-value < 2.2e-16
+## Moran I statistic standard deviate = 21.264, p-value < 2.2e-16
 ## alternative hypothesis: greater
 ## sample estimates:
 ## Moran I statistic       Expectation          Variance
-##      0.3593580070     -0.0007639419      0.0002456130
+##      0.2924898552     -0.0005889282      0.0001899598
 ```

-The Moran's $I$ statistic of 0.359 is positive, and the small *p*-value suggests that we reject the null hypothesis of spatial randomness in our dataset.
+The Moran's $I$ statistic of 0.292 is positive, and the small *p*-value suggests that we reject the null hypothesis of spatial randomness in our dataset.
 (See Section \@ref(a-first-regression-model) for additional discussion of *p-*values).
+As the statistic is positive, it suggests that our data are *spatially clustered*; a negative statistic would suggest spatial uniformity.
 In a practical sense, this means that Census tracts with older populations tend to be located near one another, and Census tracts with younger populations also tend to be found in the same areas.

 ### Local spatial autocorrelation